solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 3: Performance with PgBouncer

-1. Switch back to the windows command prompt.
+1. Switch back to the Windows command prompt.
 2. Run the following commands to execute a `pgbench` test against the PgBouncer instance, when prompted enter the password `Seattle123Seattle123`.
 Notice the change of the port to the PgBouncer port of `6432`, be sure to replace `PREFIX` and `REGION` with the lab information:

     ```sql